ogivuk/learning/tdd-django/README.md

 1. An HTTP request comes in for a particular URL.
 2. Django uses some rules to decide which view function should deal with the request (this is referred to as resolving the URL).
 3. The view function processes the request and returns an HTTP response.

+Django uses request and response objects to pass state through the system.
+* When a page is requested, Django creates an HttpRequest object that contains metadata about the request.
+* Then Django loads the appropriate view, passing the HttpRequest as the first argument to the view function.
+* Each view is responsible for returning an HttpResponse object.

 #### Projects
 Creating a new project: